 - 50 sentences (1 per week)

 Again, a focused plan will accomplish your goals much faster than a one size fits all approach.
-By having specific goals for each of the skill areas you’ll make quick progress.
+You’ll make quick progress by having specific goals for each skill area.
 No need to waste your time and energy on free but empty promises.
 You got this!